 The word witchcraft conjures an assortment of images.
 Most, if not all of them, are ones associated with an understanding of witchcraft as it applies to Europe or to the West.
 Mention Voodoo or Juju however and now a very different set of images emerges.
 Africa has its own distinctive narrative on the subject of witchcraft.
 For victims of the continent's modern slave trade this narrative is a living, breathing reality and one of great significance for those trying to understand the plight of Africa's trafficking victims.
 Its importance cannot be overstated.
 Lest any think it is overplayed, the U.S. State Department's 2016 Trafficking in Persons Report noted how in France "[s]ex trafficking networks controlled by Bulgarians, Nigerians, Romanians, Chinese, and French citizens force women into prostitution through debt bondage, physical force, and psychological coercion, including the invocation of voodoo".
 Of Italy, it reported how some African "women and girls are subjected to sex and labor trafficking through debt bondage and coercion through voodoo rituals".
 Of South Africa, it reported how "NGOs in Western Cape have reported an increased number of ... sex trafficking victims, many coerced through voodoo rituals".
 A multitude of references to witchcraft have been made by the U.S. State Department in its reports over the years.
 In the section of its 2011 Trafficking in Persons Report addressing human trafficking in Germany it noted how, among the steps taken to counter human trafficking, "federal criminal police provided a series of seminars on labor trafficking, Nigerian voodoo rituals, and NGO cooperation".
 Other agencies, such as NGOs and newspapers, have contributed extensively to reports on the phenomenon over the years.

 At the outset caution is needed in dealing with these matters.
 Victims are extremely reluctant to acknowledge, let alone to mention, the role played by African witchcraft in their victimhood.
 A judgemental society is often quickly dismissive, foolishly so.
 At the very least dismissiveness serves only to reinforce the victim's reluctance of speak of the matter.
 At the very most, dismissiveness proves to be an irreparable violation of trust.
 What matters is not whether those supporting victims of human trafficking subscribe to these beliefs, but whether the victim subscribes to them.
 Witchcraft is such a potent source of control that it often has an inescapable hold on the individual, particularly on one who cannot countenance violating his oath under any circumstance.
-Caution is needed then when dealing with victims of human trafficking who have originated from Africa.
-Traditionally it has been understood that these practises are employed in the western part of the continent.
-In reality however there are undertones throughout the entire continent.
-Increasingly, it seems, researchers are becoming aware of its presence in places where it was thought not to exist.
-One might bear in mind then, when dealing with African victims, the possibility that witchcraft has been employed even if it is case that the individual has not acknowledged its presence.
-Such is the commonality of its use that one could almost take it for granted it has been used when dealing with victims from particular west African countries.
-A simple question, one which the victim will immediately understand, though one which they may be surprised to be asked, is to enquire as to whether the victim has sworn an oath.
+Caution is needed then when dealing with victims of human trafficking who have originated from Western Africa.
+Traditionally it has been understood that the use of Juju in human trafficking is limited to Nigeria.
+In my opinion there may be reason to think it is more widespread.
+For a start, Juju is a cultural belief common to parts of Western Africa.
+In Nigeria when it is employed to traffick persons, the motive is economic opportunity.
+Given Juju's geographic spread, and the inclination of some to engage in crimes of economic opportunity, one must consider the possibility that Juju is used for trafficking outside of Nigeria.
+When dealing with victims, a simple question, one which the victim will immediately understand though one which they may be surprised to be asked, is to enquire as to whether the victim has sworn an oath.
 An affirmative answer discloses much about the victim's plight and the nature of the powers keeping him in slavery.

-How does it work?
+How is Juju used in human trafficking?
 Let's begin by first understanding some of the differences in how we perceive the world.
 Here in Europe, and in much of the West, spirituality is often associated with religion.
 Through the lens of religion one views the spiritual world as defined by ones religion.
 Among Africans the perspective can be very different.
 The world is a spiritual place and a spiritual lens with a wider field-of-view is often applied to it.
 Religion is only part of what is seen through this lens.
 Standing alongside religion there can be other elements.
 Voodoo and Juju can also exist in this realm.
-Unexpectedly perhaps, these practises have sometimes played a role in facilitating social justice.
+Additionally, Juju is classed as a cultural belief and in being so classed it may not conflict with religious beliefs.
+Unexpectedly perhaps, Juju have sometimes played a role in facilitating social justice.
 Historically when two parties had a dispute, the defendant in the case could swear an oath proclaiming his innocence in the matter.
 The plaintiff could be satisfied that the defendant was either entirely innocent of the charge laid against him or satisfied the defendant would pay a dreadful price as a result of swearing his oath dishonestly.
 Whatever the role it once played, among those who deal with victims of human trafficking witchcraft has now become synonymous with exploitation.
 So synonymous has it become in fact that some government agencies actively seek out places where these oaths are sworn and act to prevent the swearing of them.

-One should not confuse these practises with the persecution of individuals, often children, in the belief that they are a witch or with the murder of individuals as part of sacrificial rites (something that is a form of human trafficking of itself).
+One should not confuse Juju with the persecution of individuals, often children, in the belief that they are a witch or with the murder of individuals as part of sacrificial rites (something that is a form of human trafficking of itself).

 Human trafficking is a complex phenomenon.
 Often, arguments around approaches that might be used to combat it are impoverished in their understanding.
 Witchcraft is an important element.
 Witchcraft in human trafficking serves as a form of violence, one used repeatedly in the modern enslavement of men, women and children.
 Its presence illustrates how violence is used in human trafficking and, as importantly, how invisible can be the forces controlling the fate of today's slaves.
 Its presence also illustrates the sheer complexity and variety of issues one encounters in trying to make sense of modern slavery.